Dearbhla Walsh: Career

 In 2007, Walsh directed BAFTA winner Danny Brocklehurst's ITV drama Talk to Me.
 The series, which featured scenes of a sexual nature between an adulterous teacher and her 15-year-old pupil, was defended by Walsh, who denied she had made them more raunchy on purpose.
 She commented, "I think the explicitness of the sex scenes and the sex scenes in general were challenging and intimidating for me as the director, as they were for the actors.
 They're not easy at all to do and they do all completely depend on trust.
 It may be explicit for nine o'clock – but it's not so much about sex as about love.
 Its aim definitely wasn't to shock.
 It wasn't about testing the watershed at all".

 In 2010 she directed The Silence for BBC1, about a deaf girl who witnesses a murder.
 It stars Douglas Henshall and Gina McKee.

 She also directed Mo Mhórchoir Féin, a dance film with choreographer Fearghus Ó Conchúir, that was part of RTÉ's Dance on the Box series.
 The film explores the uncomfortable role of the body within the contemporary Irish church.
 Walsh directed two episodes of the horror television series Penny Dreadful.
 She directed Roald Dahl's Esio Trot, a television film adaptation of Roald Dahl's novel of the same name.
 Walsh has been nominated for the Irish Film and Television Awards four times.

 In 2017, Walsh was one of the directors signed on for American television series Fargo's third series.
 Walsh directed the episodes "The House of Special Purpose" and "The Lord of No Mercy".
 She is also the first woman to direct a Fargo episode.
 That year she also directed an episode of the Netflix Marvel series The Punisher.
-In 2022, she directed episodes of "Bad Sisters" and "Shining Vale".
+In 2022, she directed episodes of the Peabody Award winning show Bad Sisters and Shining Vale.